adrianbrink/lol_store/README.md

 [![](https://tokei.rs/b1/github/adrianbrink/lol_store)](https://github.com/adrianbrink/lol_store)

+#The goal:
+A small server utility that downloads data from the league api and stores it in a postgres database for future analysis.

 #TODO
 1. dockerize the entire application, so that I can just say 'docker compose up' to run it
     - then figure out how to do automatic deploys to a server on every merge to master